Q: Who is eligible for Medicaid?

 Q: Who do I contact with questions about Medicaid eligibility and benefits?

-- A:Eligibility intake processes and benefits are determined and administered by the state.
+- A:Eligibility intake processes and benefits are determined and administered by each state.
 A list of state contacts is available on the Center for Medicare and Medicaid Services website.